kcharbo3/Arbitrary-Laser-Fields-for-PIC/README.md

    g.
 RADIAL_SINC - Applies a radial sinc shape, which uses the Bessel function of the first kind.
 Also supports for spatial chirp.
 2. Normalizing the Laser - Users can either normalize the laser so that the peak E field at the defined propagation distance equals laser_parameters.PEAK_A0, or they can normalize the energy.
 However, the TOTAL_ENERGY value is not in Joules at the moment.
 It is an arbitrary unit that must be calibrated by users first before normalizing all of their lasers to that value.
    - For example, if a user wants to normalize the laser to 20 Joules, they could run a simulation of the laser energy only, and output the simulation energy, let's call it `P`.
 The laser generation output will output the total energy value in arbitrary units, let's call it `Q`.
 Then to get a 20 Joule laser, they just set the TOTAL_ENERGY parameter = `Q * (20 / P)`.
 This should create a 20 Joule laser.
-3. Petal Beam - TODO: cite symmetric chirp paper.
+3. Petal Beam - A realistic approximation to the radially chirped beam.
+See [Focused axisymmetric spatially chirped beams](https://arxiv.org/html/2505.24817v1) for more details.

 ### Propagation Parameters
 | Parameter                | Description                                                                                                           | Accepted Values                            |